 In 1994, Jennifer Garner graduated from Denison University with a Bachelor of Fine Arts degree in theater performance.

-In 1994, Jennifer Garner worked at the Georgia Shakespeare Festival in Atlanta, Georgia, contributing to her experience in summer stock theatre.
+In 1994, Jennifer Garner worked at the Georgia Shakespeare Festival in Atlanta, Georgia, during college summer.

-In 1995, Jennifer Garner moved to New York City and began working as an understudy for a Roundabout Theatre Company production and made her on-screen debut in "Zoya".
+In 1995, Jennifer Garner moved to New York City, earning $150 per week as an understudy for a Roundabout Theatre Company production and made her first on-screen appearance in the romance miniseries 'Zoya'.

-In 1997, Jennifer Garner moved to Los Angeles, gained her first leading role in the television film "Rose Hill", and made her first feature film appearance in the period drama "Washington Square".
+In 1997, Jennifer Garner moved to Los Angeles, gained her first leading role in the television film 'Rose Hill', and made her first feature film appearance in 'Washington Square'.

-In 1998, Jennifer Garner appeared in an episode of "Fantasy Island" and was cast as a series regular in the Fox drama "Significant Others."
-Her most significant role of 1998 was in J. J. Abrams' college drama series "Felicity".
+In 1998, Jennifer Garner appeared in an episode of 'Fantasy Island' and was cast as a series regular in the Fox drama 'Significant Others', before landing a role in J. J. Abrams' college drama series 'Felicity'.

-In 1998, Jennifer Garner met Scott Foley on the set of Felicity.
+In 1998, Jennifer Garner met Scott Foley on the set of Felicity, which marked the beginning of their relationship.

-In 1999, Jennifer Garner was cast as a series regular in the Fox drama series, "Time of Your Life," and she appeared in the miniseries "Aftershock: Earthquake in New York" and in two episodes of "The Pretender".
+In 1999, Jennifer Garner was cast as a series regular in the Fox drama series 'Time of Your Life', appeared in the miniseries 'Aftershock: Earthquake in New York', and in two episodes of 'The Pretender'.

 On October 19, 2000, Jennifer Garner married Scott Foley in a ceremony at their home.

-In 2002, Jennifer Garner filmed a television advertisement for Corey Palumbo, a Democratic candidate for the West Virginia House of Delegates.
+In 2002, Jennifer Garner filmed an advertisement for her childhood friend Corey Palumbo, who was running for the West Virginia House of Delegates, marking her involvement in local politics.

-In 2002, Jennifer Garner had a role in the crime comedy-drama film "Catch Me If You Can", after Steven Spielberg personally offered her the part.
+In 2002, Jennifer Garner had a supporting role in the film 'Catch Me If You Can'.

-In 2002, Jennifer Garner sang a version of the song "Since I Fell For You" on an episode of Alias, titled "Rendezvous", and wrote her own lyrics for the song.
+In 2002, Jennifer Garner sang a version of "Since I Fell For You" on an episode of Alias, even writing her own lyrics for the song.

 In March 2003, Jennifer Garner and Scott Foley separated.